The Absent-Minded Waiter: Plot

 A couple (Henry and Garr) have gone out to dinner at a fancy restaurant the husband claims has the world's most absent-minded waiter.
-Martin plays a poor waiter.
+Steven is a poor waiter.
 He has many mishaps, including pouring water before placing down the glasses, forcing the couple to repeat their order of "two martinis" three times, and subsequently bringing them six martinis.
-The film culminates with the wife becoming angry that she got dressed up, hired a babysitter and then was brought out to a restaurant with such amazingly bad service.
+The wife soon becomes angry that she got dressed up, hired a babysitter and then was brought out to a restaurant with such amazingly bad service.
 The husband pleads with her: "Trust me... trust me."
 Immediately afterwards, the waiter returns with their "change"—$10,000 worth—before the couple had even paid.
 As they gleefully get up from their chairs to leave, the waiter comes back to ask, "Two for dinner?" to which the wife quickly responds, "Yes, two please," and the couple then sits right back down at their table.